DAVE: A Deep Audio-Visual Embedding for Dynamic Saliency Prediction: Experimental Setup

-The predicted saliency maps are assessed against human fixations obtained by eye tracking while subjects watched video stimuli.
-In the multimodal attention case, videos contain both images and audio.
-Unfortunately, the field lacks a large corpus of fixation data where the audio and video stimuli have been presented simultaneously.
-Only a limited number of video sequences with fixations is available that meets the required criteria (i.e., presence of video and audio during eye tracking).
-To remedy this, we pool the existing data from~\cite{Mital2011DIEM},~\cite{Coutrot2011erbsound} and~\cite{Coutrot2015DB} together to construct a dataset for model training.
-We refer to this dataset as DAVoS standing for `Data for Audio Visual Saliency'.

-From~\cite{Mital2011DIEM}, we only select 76 videos for which the audio has been played during eye tracking (out of a total of 85 videos).
-We use all the sequences from \cite{Coutrot2011erbsound} and \cite{Coutrot2015DB}.
-In total, we have 150 videos.
-The video sequences are on average $62$ seconds long (minimum: $8$, maximum: $210$, median: $45$ seconds).
-In total, the dataset consists of $267,109$ frames corresponding to $153.12$ minutes (approximately 2 hours and 33 minutes).
-We categorized the video sequences into three categories based on their content: `Nature', `Social events', and `miscellaneous'.
-The `Nature' category includes videos of nature and animals in their habitats. `Social events' sequences contain group activities including at least 2 people and covers a wide range of activities such as sports, crowds, conversations, etc. Remaining videos are categorized as `Miscellaneous'.
-Table~\ref{tab:nos} summarizes the number of videos in each category per train/validation/test splits.

-The average number of subjects per video in the dataset is 45 (minimum: 18, maximum: 220, median: 31).
-All fixation data are recorded at 1000 Hz with an SR-EyeLink1000 eye tracker under the free-viewing task.
-The presentation setup has been slightly different in the above mentioned datasets.
-This, however, does not affect us as (1) the gaze data have been appropriately mapped to correct 2D pixel coordinates and (2) correct smoothing according to $1^{\degree}$ viewing angle of each source has been applied.
-Fig.~\ref{fig:cbias} depicts the average fixation map over all frames as well as over different categories.
-As also shown in the literature~\cite{Tatler2007}, fixations tend to gravitate more towards the center (a.k.a, center-bias).
-Examples from each video category and fixation density maps are provided in Fig.~\ref{fig:catexamples}.
+We conduct a series of experiments to demonstrate the effectiveness of audio and its contribution by comparing the multimodal model to its corresponding baselines.
+We, then, compare the proposed model to other video saliency models.
+For this purpose, we employ the AVE corpus.

-\subsection{Evaluation scores}
+\subsection{Evaluation Scores}

-Evaluating image saliency models has been studied extensively in the past~\cite{Borji2013ICCV,Judd2012,salMetrics_Bylinskii,TavakoliABL17}.
-For video saliency evaluation, individual prediction maps are evaluated using image saliency evaluation scores; that are then averaged over all maps.
-Here, we follow the steps of~\cite{wang2018cvpr} and use the same scores as provided in~\url{https://mmcheng.net/videosal/}.
-The scores include Normalized Scanpath Saliency (NSS), Similarity Metric (SIM), Linear Correlation Coefficient (CC), Area Under the ROC Curve (AUC-Judd)\cite{Judd2012}, and shuffled AUC (sAUC)~\cite{Zhang2008}.
-Please see the supplement for more details.
+Evaluating image saliency models and benchmarks has been studied extensively in the past~\cite{Borji2013ICCV,Judd2012,salMetrics_Bylinskii,TavakoliABL17,Bench2018}.
+However, there has been less efforts for studying the evaluation of video models.
+Traditionally, the evaluation of video saliency is treated similar to image saliency.
+That is individual prediction maps are evaluated using image saliency evaluation scores.
+The scores are then averaged over all maps.
+For video saliency evaluation, we follow the steps of~\cite{wang2018cvpr} and use the same scores as provided in~\url{https://mmcheng.net/videosal/}, which are currently widely adopted scores.